C/C++

 /**

-* Starts the internal ODIN client runtime using recommended settings for audio output and verifies
+* Initializes the internal ODIN client runtime with optimized settings for audio output, ensuring

-* that the correct API header file is used.
-This is ref-counted so you need matching calls of startup
+* the correct API header file is employed.
+This operation is ref-counted, necessitating paired

 *

-* Note: Use `ODIN_VERSION` to pass the `version` argument.
+* Note: Utilize `ODIN_VERSION` to supply the `version` argument.

 */